 Steam the broccoli until it is fork tender.
-In the past, I would snub my nose at the idea of steamed veggies.
-They seem so cafeteria.
-But after years of roasting broccoli, I’ve return to simple steaming.
-It requires less oil, making it healthier, takes 5 minutes, versus 45 minutes, and I actually like the taste better.
+Steaming is quick and easy and requires less oil than roasting, making it healthier and faster!
+It takes 5 minutes, versus 45 minutes, and I actually like the taste better.

 And the best part is, steaming preserves all of broccoli’s health benefits- like the ability to lower cholesterol, anti-inflammatory properties and its powerful detoxing qualities.
 Broccoli is really high in Vitamin C and A, and prevents colds and flu.

 Studies at John Hopkins University show that broccoli is an incredible anti-oxidant, preventing cancer cells from growing- and actually reducing the size of existing tumors by 75 percent.
 It truly is a super food.
 In fact, it is one of the most nutrient-dense foods known.
 Perhaps this is why it is one of the top ten vegetables consumed in the States.

 How to steam veggies:

 - When steaming broccoli or any vegetable, make sure the water line lies below the veggies.
 When placing the steamer basket in the pot, the water should not come up over it.

 - Place veggies that have been cut into roughly the same size in the basket, and bring to a boil on high heat.

 - Cover, lower heat to medium low, and steam for roughly 5 minutes.
 Check to see if they are fork tender. and if so, they are done.

 - Taking care to make sure your veggies or broccoli florets are roughly the same size will ensure even done-ness.